The need for industry-wide investor/founder sexual harassment policy

 The overarching fight against all forms of discrimination

 While it’s critical that the tech industry harness the momentum around sexual harassment policy, there are many other forms of discrimination that must be addressed.
 Despite longstanding laws designed for the employer/employee relationship, sexual harassment still occurs within startups.
-Meanwhile, sexism systematically blocks women from being hired, promoted, given raises, or entrusted with the responsibility they deserve.
+Meanwhile, sexism systematically blocks women from being hired, promoted, given raises or entrusted with the responsibility they deserve.

 Discrimination against LGBTQ members of the community persists.
 Racism is finally receiving more attention thanks to published diversity reports, but the situation isn’t improving fast enough.
 Ageism bars highly qualified workers from startup jobs where leadership teams are more likely to be younger.
 And many tech companies don’t put the necessary effort into recruiting or designing workplaces for those with different accessibility needs.